-Since these hybrid IoT devices are being used more and more, this is one of the more concerning cybercrime statistics we have gathered.
+Since these hybrid IoT devices are being used more and more, this is one of the more concerning statistics we have gathered.

 The biggest reason that this is such bad news is that it means cyber criminals are getting better at their methods of hacking and attacking devices.